Barriers that Programming Instructors Face While Performing Emergency Pedagogical Design to Shape Student-AI Interactions with Generative AI Tools: Results

 \subsection{Policy Crosswinds}

+Since a growing number of institutions have started to issue guidelines about GenAI usage in coursework~\cite{mcdonaldGenerative2025}, our survey asked computing instructors about the effects of these top-down policies on their adoption of GenAI.
+Knowing that students may use GenAI tools regardless of policies forbidding them, 85\% of respondents said they were Likely or Very Likely to change their curriculum~(\fig{fig:policycrosswind}a).
+By contrast, when asked how institutional constraints or policies affected their ability to integrate GenAI, only 26\% reported a Positive or Very Positive impact~(\fig{fig:policycrosswind}b).
+Respondents also expressed concerns about the uneven enforceability of institution-level policies, noting in open-ended responses that policies rarely specified how GenAI should be incorporated into assignments, how to interpret allowed versus disallowed uses, or how students' access to paid tools should be handled.

-Nearly all interviewees reported that neither their department nor institution provided prescriptive policies governing GenAI use in teaching as a result of fragmented buy-in~(P01-P08, P10-P13).
+Likewise, nearly all interviewees reported that neither their department nor institution provided prescriptive policies governing GenAI use in teaching as a result of fragmented buy-in~(P01-P08, P10-P13).
 In the absence of top-down policies, instructors had to decide their own policies on a per-course basis.
 As a result, practices diverged, sometimes dramatically.
 As one instructor summarized: ``From a student perspective, it's the wild west.
 Some courses allow GenAI usage, some don't.''~(P07).
 Instructors pointed out that this caused ``lots of confusion''~(P01) for students who had to navigate different policies for every course that they took.
 Although several instructors mentioned departmental meetings to discuss GenAI policies, discussions had not yet converged shared guidelines or consistent approaches~(P01, P02, P04, P05, P07, P10, P12).
 These inconsistencies also resulted in equity implications that current policies often did not address.
-For example, no instructors reported course policies that distinguished between access to paid versus unpaid tools or between standalone chatbots and GenAI embedded in everyday software (e.g., code editor assistants or web search).
+For example, none of our interviewees reported course policies that distinguished between access to paid versus unpaid tools or between standalone chatbots and GenAI embedded in everyday software (e.g., code editor assistants or web search).
+The difference between paid and unpaid tools in particular was salient among survey respondents: 78\% of responses Agreed or Strongly Agreed with the statement, ``Unequal access to paid generative AI tools among students could create or exacerbate disparities in learning outcomes and workforce preparedness''~(\fig{fig:policycrosswind}c).